kendallgmason/kendallgmason/README.md

 👱🏻‍♂️ I'm a South Coast based full-stack developer

-🌱 I’m currently learning JavaScript, Node, SQL, React and Next.js with the School of Code
+🌱 I’m currently learning JavaScript, Node, SQL, React and Next.js with the School of Code.

+ ✍  Next things I'd like to learn are Python, AWS more, Azure and GCP.

 👯 I’m looking to collaborate on any project that'll allow me to learn and experiment!